 Suhaiymah Manzoor-Khan

-Suhaiymah’s essays appear in I Refuse to Condemn and Cut from the Same Cloth?, and her co-authored debut, A Fly Girl’s Guide to University — written with Odelia Younge, Lola Olufemi, and Audrey Sebatindira — captures part of her earlier intellectual and creative journey.
+Suhaiymah’s essays appear in I Refuse to Condemn and Cut from the Same Cloth?, and her co-authored debut, A Fly Girl’s Guide to University: Being a woman of colour at Cambridge and other institutions of power and elitism - written with Odelia Younge, Lola Olufemi, and Audrey Sebatindira - captures part of her earlier intellectual and creative journey.

 Since her poem This Is Not a Humanising Poem reached a wide audience in 2017, Suhaiymah has continued to write for the page, screen, and stage.
-Her debut play, Peanut Butter and Blueberries, premiered at the Kiln Theatre in London in 2024.
-She has also been part of the Royal Court Writers’ Group (2021) and was Writer-in-Residence at Leeds Playhouse (2021–22).
+Her debut play, Peanut Butter and Blueberries, premiered at the Kiln Theatre in London in 2024 and was nominated for the Best New Play award at the UK Theatre Awards that year.
+She has also been part of the Royal Court Writers’ Group (2021) and was Writer-in-Residence at Leeds Playhouse (2021–22), during which time her play Take Care had a public reading in Furnace Festival.
+She has been commissioned to write plays including: Brown Women Do It Too (Royal Court), A Coin in Somebody Else’s Pocket (Theatre Uncut), Whose Eyes Are These Anyway?
+(The Albany), My White Best Friend and other Letters Left Unsaid (The Bunker), and The End of Diaspora (Free Word Center)

 As a public educator and workshop facilitator, she tries to create spaces rooted in care, trust, and collective exploration - spaces where people can be honest with themselves and each other, and imagine beyond the confines of empire, capitalism, and secular modernity.